adithya-sakthi/SQL-Case-Studies/Danny's diner/README.md

 5. Which item was the most popular for each customer?
 6. Which item was purchased first by the customer after they became a member?
 7. Which item was purchased just before the customer became a member?
-8. What is the total items and amount spent for each member before they became a member?
+8. What are the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 Bonus questions: